zzonyo/trust-docs-test/source/index.html.md

 Note 1:<br>

-- If received ‘transaction-amt’ with ‘transact-type’ as ‘rebate’, it implicates a paid maker rebate.<br>
+- If ‘transact-type’ is shown as ‘rebate’, it implicates a paid maker rebate.<br>
 - A paid maker rebate could possibly include rebate from multiple trades.<br>

 Note 2:<br>